zeling595/tp/docs/DeveloperGuide.md

 1. `RoomServiceBook`.
 The Room Service Book keeps track of all room services ordered by all rooms.

 Given below is an example usage scenario: <br>
 Step 1.
-The user adds a booking to the system, which creates a new Booking with a bookingId. <br>
+The user adds a booking to the system, which creates a new Booking with a booking ID. <br>
 Step 2.
-The user requests for several room services for the room using the bookingId. <br>
+The user requests for several room services for the room using the booking ID. <br>
 Step 3.
 The user wants to calculate the total bill for the stay, including the room services ordered. <br>
 Step 4.
-The user keys in `getBill` command, with the `bookingId` as the parameter, where bookingId is the id of the booking for that guest. <br>
+The user keys in `getBill` command, with the `booking ID` as the parameter, where booking ID is the id of the booking for that guest. <br>
 Step 5.
 A receipt will be generated, informing the user of the total bill and a breakdown of the bill. <br>

 Given below is the sequence diagram that shows how the `getBill` operation works in Step 5.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the booking id that the user keys
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the booking ID that the user keys
 into the system does not exist, a CommandException will be thrown and the error will be displayed to the user.
 </div>

 Obtaining the total price of the stay is achieved in a 5-step process.
-1. Using the booking Id inputted by the user, the `BookingBook` will be accessed to retrieve the details of the booking.
+1. Using the booking ID inputted by the user, the `BookingBook` will be accessed to retrieve the details of the booking.
 1. The roomId of the booking will be used to access the `RoomBook`.
 The room associated with the booking will be retrieved.
 1. The base price of the room is calculated using the price of the room and the number of nights stayed, which is taken from the details of the booking.
-1. The booking Id will also be used to retrieve the list of room services ordered by the guest from the `RoomServiceBook`.
+1. The booking ID will also be used to retrieve the list of room services ordered by the guest from the `RoomServiceBook`.
 1. The total bill for the stay is then computed and a receipt is generated.

 The following activity diagram summarises what happens when a user executes a `getBill` command: